Introduction: The Question of Control

 Address Scarcity: IPv4 vs. IPv6

-The system has faced a fundamental problem for over a decade: The addresses of the old IPv4 standard are depleted.
+The system has faced a fundamental problem for over a decade: the addresses of the old IPv4 standard have run out.

-Adoption Status 2025: The transition is running in 'dual stack' mode – modern devices possess both address types.
-Your operating system tries IPv6 first, using IPv4 only as a fallback.
+Adoption status 2025: the transition is running in 'dual stack' mode, where modern devices carry both address types.
+Your operating system tries IPv6 first and falls back to IPv4 only when it has to.

 IPv6 Adoption by Region (As of Q4 2025)